geo-smart/deep-snow/README.md

 ### Project goals
-This is an ongoing machine learning project with opportunities to contribute at various stages in the project lifecycle.
+The overarching goal for this hackweek is to improve our snow depth prediction model such that it outperforms the initial model implemented last year.
+This is an ongoing machine learning project with opportunities to contribute at various stages in the project lifecycle!

 #### General goals
-- improve hyperparameters, model architecture, and inputs
+- improve hyperparameters, model architecture, and input selection
-- implement some way to track experiments
-- perform sensitivity analysis to quantify the importance of each input
 - perform model validation and testing
 - apply model to predict snow depth in new areas
 - improve visualizations

-#### Specific goals
+#### Stretch goals
-- Create a snow depth map at peak snow water equivalent 2023 for the entire western U.S.
+- Create a snow depth map at peak snow water equivalent 2023 for the entire western U.S (or some large area within it)
-- Compare snow depth results to SNOTEL and [spicy-snow](https://github.com/SnowEx/spicy-snow) measurements
+- Compare snow depth results to SNOTEL/[spicy-snow](https://github.com/SnowEx/spicy-snow) measurements
 - Develop a tool that takes a date range and a bounding box and produces a snow depth time series using our model

+#### Other goals
+- implement some way to track experiments
+- perform sensitivity analysis to quantify the importance of each input

 ### Data
 Our dataset includes: